savicario/addis-ababa-hydroserver-training-2026/README.md

 ### Access Exercise 2

+This exercise will guide you through creating the monitoring site and datastream needed to load observations using the Streaming Data Loader.
+You will see that the process is very similar to the workflow you followed in Exercise 1.
 The Python exercise is provided as a **Jupyter Notebook** and uses the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) Python package.

 You can access and run **Exercise 2** here using Google Colab: